-This policy has been prepared in consultation with the Department of Education Policy on the use of multimedia and is administered in cooperation with CEP (Christian Education Publications) and Generate Ministries.
+This policy has been prepared in consultation with the NSW Department of Education Policy on the use of multimedia and is administered in cooperation with CEP (Christian Education Publications) and Generate Ministries.

 Click here to submit a Primary SRE multimedia resource for review and approval, or to view authorised resources.